 What is a mood board?

-Creating a mood board can help you communicate your vision to your team and ensure everyone is on the same page before beginning a project.
+Creating a vision board can help you communicate your vision to your team and ensure everyone is on the same page before beginning a project.
 It can also help you express your vision to your clients so they can provide feedback early on in the design process.
-Overall, mood boards are a great tool to have in your design toolkit!

 What is the purpose of a mood board?